PedroLopes/muscle-plotter/README.md

 ## 2. Installing the software and running it

 Muscle-plotter is mainly developed in python.
 To run the next steps and configuring the software, it helps if you are familiar with development in Python.
 For your simplicity we describe below how to install using a virtual-environment (info [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/)), if you desire to install it system-wide, just skip step 1.
-Here are the steps for installing (video tutorial here):
+Here are the steps for installing:

 0. git clone (cloning muscle-plotter into your machine)
 1. virtualenv muscle-env (optional, you can skip to step 5 instead)